 Requested documentation must be received before financial aid can be processed and applied to the student’s account.

 Documentation requests are sent via email to the student’s CCS email address.
 If additional documentation is requested it should be provided to Financial Aid as soon as possible, but no later than six weeks before the end of the enrollment period.
 If you have questions about the documentation or the due date, contact the Financial Aid Office to discuss.

 Once the FAFSA is completed and any additional documentation requested has been provided to the Financial Aid Office students will receive a Financial Aid Notification detailing the amounts and types of aid they are eligible for.
 Incoming students receive paper notification in the mail and are required to complete and return a copy to the Financial Aid Office.
 Returning students receive email notification their funding has been calculated and are able to view and accept their awards on WebAdvisor.

 Federal Direct Subsidized and Unsubsidized Loan Program

 A federal loan program available to students who have completed the FAFSA (Free Application for Federal Student Aid) to assist students and families with the costs of education.
 The government guarantees the loans, so no co-signer or credit check is necessary.
 The amounts that can be received for both subsidized and unsubsidized loans are set by the government based on the student’s grade level and financial need.
 The amounts listed on your Financial Aid Notification letter reflect your specific eligibility.
 Repayment begins six months after graduation, upon enrollment of less than half-time or upon withdrawal from the College.
-More information can be found under the Financial Aid section of Blackboard.
+More information can be found under the Financial Aid section of the Campus Offices site.